micbay/RaceTimerAndController/README.md

 # **Analog Pause & Start Buttons**
 This project includes two analog buttons that can be used to manage an active race.
 One button is designated as a `Pause` button, and the other as a `Start` button.
 These behave as simple switches, and provide a seperation of race control from the main keypad, facilitating a more flexible system setup.
 ### **The Pause Button**
-The `Pause` button is used to pause and restart an active race, and as an exit button alternative, to using the `*` key, to exit the `PreStage` or `Finished` states. `Pause` can also be pressed to clear a `Fault`.
+The `Pause` button is primarily used to pause and restart an active race, but can also be used as an alternative to pressing the `*` key, to exit the `PreStage` or `Finished` states, or to clear a `Fault`.
 - During a live race, pressing the `Pause` button will put the race into the `Paused` state, suspending race activity.
-- While in a `Paused` state, pressing the `Pause` button will return to the active `Race` state, or `PreStart` countdown depending on the system configuration.
+- While in a `Paused` state, pressing the `Pause` button will return to the active `Race` state, or `PreStart` countdown, depending on the system configuration.
-- Pressing `Pause` while in the `Staging` state (ie Pre-Stage race phase), will exit the race and return the system to the `Menu` state.
+- Pressing `Pause` while in the `Staging` state (ie Pre-Stage race phase), will exit the race, and return the system to the `Menu` state.
 - Pressing `Pause` while in a `Fault` state will clear the fault and return the system to the `Staging` state.
 - After a drag race heat is finished, pressing `Pause` from the drag heat result screen, will exit the race and return the system to the `Menu` state.